Another version of the fanny pack?

 LARGE MODEL VIEW

-Then, sew the right side of the P4 lining to the wrong side of the zipper.
+Then, sew the right side of lining P4 to the wrong side of the zipper.

-Turn the P4 strips (leather and lining) inside out, then topstitch 3 mm from the edge.
+Turn the P4 strips (leather and lining), then topstitch 3 mm from the edge.

-For beginners: it is possible to use double-sided tape (to be placed on the reverse side of the leather at the seam) to flatten the pieces before topstitching.
+For beginners: you can use double-sided tape (to be placed on the wrong side of the leather at the seam) to flatten the pieces before topstitching.

 SMALL MODEL VIEW